 - Calculate point averages. - To determine the win and loss record for designating a team as a first, second, third or fourth division team. - 1.
-Six teams in Class A will qualify for the state tournament by winning the championship of their respective district tournaments.
-Six teams in Class B will qualify for the state tournament by winning the championship of their respective district tournaments. - 2.
-Two additional teams in Class A and Class B, which fail to qualify through district tournament competition, will be chosen to complete the eight-team tournament field. - 3.
-These teams will be selected in the following manner: - Only the contests between varsity Nebraska teams and varsity teams from states contiguous with Nebraska will be considered when calculating the point totals.
-All win-loss records for out-of-state opponents will be updated through the end of Friday, May 6th, 2022. - b.
-The results of all such contests played through the district tournaments shall be used.
+Six teams in Classes A, B, and C will qualify for the state tournament by winning the championship of their respective district tournaments. - 2.
+Two additional teams in Classes A, B, and C which fail to qualify through district tournament competition, will be chosen to complete the eight-team tournament field. - 3.
+These teams will be selected in the following manner: - a.
+Only the contests between varsity Nebraska teams and varsity teams from states contiguous with Nebraska will be considered when calculating the point totals.
+All win-loss records for out-of-state opponents will be updated through the end of Friday, May 5th, 2023. - b.
+The results of all such contests played through the district tournaments shall be used. - c.

-- c.
 This includes regularly scheduled contests, tournament contests, and district contests. - 4.
 FORFEITS: Teams shall receive wildcard points for forfeited losses if the forfeit was due to extenuating circumstances (such as weather) between the two schools.
 No wildcard points shall be awarded for losses when the forfeit is imposed by the Executive Director or Board of Directors; an appeal to the Executive Director would be heard if the infraction leading to the NSAA imposed forfeiture was self-reported by the school. - 5.
 FORFEITS: When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule shall receive forfeit wins for those scheduled contests and shall be awarded wildcard points for those forfeit wins.
 Wildcard points will be determined by the forfeiting team's record at the time of seeding for postseason competition. - 6.
 Varsity teams of schools located in contiguous states will be converted to a Nebraska classification using enrollment figures obtained from that state's activities association. - 7.
 The following point evaluation scale will be used to determine a team's total points:

-1 st Division 2 nd Division 3 rd Division 4 th Division
+1st Division 2 nd Division 3 rd Division 4 th Division

 Team Team Team Team

 Victory Over 50 47 44 41

 Loss To 39 36 33 30